anogassis/anogassis.github.io/_posts/2024-05-06-toy-models-of-superposition.md

 ## Training and Optimization

-- **Optimization**: The `optimize` function trains the model using an AdamW optimizer, likely adjusting weights to minimize a loss function.
+- **Optimization**: The `optimize` function trains the model using an AdamW optimizer, adjusting weights to minimize a loss function.

 ## Weight Analysis Functions